Jason-Hargrove/100-days-of-code-part-4/README.md

 ## Today's Progress

 Focused on API interaction fundamentals.
-Practicing familar skills.
+Practicing familiar skills.

 Advanced through "Postman Essential Training" on LinkedIn Learning today, focusing on API interaction fundamentals.
 I explored how JSON Web Tokens work and practiced creating HTTP requests including GET, POST, PUT, and DELETE.
 These are tasks I'm well-acquainted with in my software engineering career, so today was more about refining and practicing familiar skills.